-For motion graphics, animation and video professionals, After Effects is as important as Photoshop is to designers and photographers – if not more so.
+For motion graphics, animation and video professionals, After Effects is as important as Photoshop CC is to designers and photographers – if not more so.
 It’s an all-encompassing application with a professional toolset designed for anything from titling to character animation, compositing and more.

 - Also read: The best computers for video editing